 AJM: That is, the different boats...
-And, there's a difference between the scallopers and the way they settle and the way the draggers settle.

-And, the draggers settle-Most of them are like 52-48.
-And the draggers are 50-50.
+There's a difference between the scallopers and the way they settle and the way the draggers settle.
+The draggers settle-Most of them are like 52-48.
+The draggers are 50-50.

-JGF: And that's between the crew and the owner?
+JGF: That's between the crew and the owner?

 AJM: Correct.
 So, the scallopers, the crew pay for most of the expenses.
 As, with draggers, kind of split it.
 Certain expenses come out 100 percent from the crew.
 But most of them come off the share.
 So they share it between the boat owner and the crew.

 JGF: I see.

-And how did it end up that the different industries, like scalloping and dragging, did it different .Was it just sort of, over time?
+And how did it end up that the different industries, like scalloping and dragging, did it different - Was it just sort of, over time?

 AJM: Yeah, I think it was just the way it was designed that way.
 Yeah.
 I guess the catches are different.
 When a dragger settles, they usually have, you know, different species of fish.
-When a scalloper settlers, it's basically just scallops.
+When a scalloper settles, it's basically just scallops.
 Maybe they'll have a few monk fish on board.
 But when they go out they're strictly catching scallops.
-You know, as far as a dragger goes out and catches what they can [laughs].
+As far as a dragger goes out and catches what they can [laughs].
 Cod, yellowtail...